-New Project for the Environmental Artist Michel Singer
+New Project for the Environmental Artist Michael Singer

 My team and I, joined by our newest member, my son William, just embarked on a challenging project.

 Michael Singer commissioned my company Arts Management Services LLC to remove several of his sculptures that are currently installed in his private gallery, and replace them with new ones.
-This is in preparation for a special visit next month by representatives of the Met (Metropolitan Museum of Art).
-They are visiting his studio to possibly include his work in an upcoming exhibition of western and middle eastern art.
+This is in preparation for a special visit next month by representatives of the Metropolitan Museum of Art who are visiting his studio to possibly include his work in an upcoming exhibition of western and middle eastern art.
 They may also purchase something.

-The work began at the end of April, 2016 and is expected to take several weeks.
+The work began at the end of April, 2016 and lasted several weeks.

 The first sculpture pictured above, First Gate Ritual Series 1985, is over a hundred pieces and many are very easy to break.
-Adding to the challenge, every time the next piece is placed, the ash pieces bend under the additional weight, causing the entire piece to change, meaning that everything previously placed needs to be adjusted all over again.
-The key to this and every Singer sculpture is that horizontal and vertical pieces are level and plumb.
+Adding to the challenge, every time the next piece is placed, the ash pieces bend under the additional weight, causing the entire piece to change, meaning that everything previously placed needs to be adjusted again.
+And essential to every Singer sculpture is that horizontal and vertical pieces are level and plumb.

 First Sculpture Complete

-Not as fun a project as one might think but – hey – could be worse!
-After a couple weeks now my son and I have it all up.
-We are letting it ‘settle’ so that whatever bending the ash will do under the weight of it all, takes it’s course so that we can finish leveling it.
-Now we are leveling all the vertical and horizontal pieces for a final time which makes the entire work feel like it’s floating!
-We’re just happy it all hasn’t fallen down!
+After a couple weeks my son and I have it all up.
+We let it 'settle' for a few days so that whatever bending the ash will do under the weight of it all, takes it's course so that we can finish leveling it.
+Once done the entire work feel like it's floating!
+We're just happy it all hasn't fallen down!